 III.A.3.

-A physician who has completed a residency program that was not accredited by ACGME, AOA, RCPSC, CFPC, or ACGME-I (with Advanced Specialty Accreditation) may enter an ACGME-accredited residency program in the same specialty at the PGY-1 level and, at the discretion of the program director of the ACGME-accredited program and with approval by the GMEC, may be advanced to the PGY-2 level based on ACGME Milestones evaluations at the ACGME-accredited program.
+A physician who has completed a residency program that was not accredited by ACGME, AOA, RCPSC, CFPC, or ACGME-I (with Advanced Specialty Accreditation) may enter an ACGME-accredited residency program in the same specialty at the PGY-1 level and, at the discretion of the program director of the ACGME-accredited program and with approval by the GMEC, may be advanced to the PGY-2 level based on ACGME Milestones evaluations at the ACGME- accredited program.
 This provision applies only to entry into residency in those specialties for which an initial clinical year is not required for entry.
-(Core)

-- III.B.
+(Core) III.A.4.
+Resident Eligibility Exception The Review Committee for Preventive Medicine will allow the following exception to the resident eligibility requirements (for residents entering the program via III.A.2.c)): (Core) III.A.4.a) An ACGME-accredited residency program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1 III.A.3., but who does meet all of the following additional qualifications and conditions: (Core) III.A.4.a).(1) evaluation by the program director and residency selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of this training; and, (Core) III.A.4.a).(2) review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core) III.A.4.a).(3) verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
+(Core) III.A.4.b) Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation.
+(Core) III.B.
 The program director must not appoint more residents than approved by the Review Committee.
-(Core) - III.B.1.
+(Core) III.B.1.
 All complement increases must be approved by the Review Committee.
-(Core) - III.C.
-Resident Transfers

-The program must obtain verification of previous educational experiences and a summative competency-based performance evaluation prior to acceptance of a transferring resident, and Milestones evaluations upon matriculation.
+(Core) III.C.
+Resident Transfers The program must obtain verification of previous educational experiences and a summative competency-based performance evaluation prior to acceptance of a transferring resident, and Milestones evaluations upon matriculation.
 (Core)